 This recipe has a great balance of protein, veggies and fiber and healthy fats making it a wholesome and well-rounded breakfast or snack.

-Be sure to thoroughly spray the mold with coconut oil spray prior to adding your liquid egg mixture.
-This well help your sous vide egg bites slide out easily.
+Be sure to thoroughly spray the mold with cooking or coconut oil spray prior to adding the liquid egg mixture.
+This will help the homemade egg bites to not stick and to slide out easily.

 If you have trouble getting them out of the mold, try a knife around the edge of each one to loosen it from the side.